 Taking the first step in communication is crucial.
 But keeping in touch is even more important.
 Luckily, there’s a wide range of strategies to keep your engagement consistent.
 Pick the one you like more, or combine them (we opt for the second option.)

 If your product gets regular updates, share them via email campaigns.
-If you have a blog, here’s another great reason to jump into user’s inbox — share your digest of new materials.
+If you have a blog, here’s another great reason to jump into a customer inbox — share your digest of new materials.

-Dashly subscribers get a fresh email every Thursday morning (or Wednesday evening, depends on your side of the globe).
+Dashly subscribers get a fresh email every Thursday morning (or Wednesday evening, depending on your side of the globe).

-If you have a new, important feature coming, invite users to test it.
+If you have a new, important feature coming, invite customers to test it.
 Being the first one to try something is exciting, isn’t it?

 Whether you prepare a big release or not.
 Nobody knows better what your business is good and bad at as your customers.
 To automate this process, set up a chatbot.